 On a day-to-day basis, all you need to do is empty the capsule bin (it will hold up to 10 capsules) and refill the water tank.

 Plus, the coffee machine only requires descaling every 6 months or so.
 Of course, Nespresso sells its own descaling fluid which it is recommended you use.
-But that’s the world you buy into with one of these machines.
+But that’s the world you buy into with one of these machines, and basically all espresso machines these days.

 The Vertuo Plus has a sleeker design and a larger water tank.